Open Heart Surgery in Anderson, SC

-Two of the most commonly performed open heart surgeries are heart valve surgery and coronary artery bypass surgery.
+Two of the most commonly performed open heart surgeries performed at AnMed Health are heart valve surgery and coronary artery bypass surgery.

 Heart valve surgery repairs a damaged heart valve.
 The heart contains four valves, which let blood flow in and out of the heart.
 If damaged, valves do not open and close as they should.
 As a result, blood is sometimes blocked or allowed to leak backward.
 When this happens, the heart has to work harder to pump blood to the body.

 Coronary artery bypass surgery is performed when one or more arteries around the heart become blocked.
 To correct the problem, the surgeon takes part of a blood vessel from the patient's leg or chest and attaches it to the coronary artery above and below the blockage.
 By "bypassing" the blockage in the artery, the surgeon is able to restore the flow of blood to the heart.

 The National Heart, Lung, and Blood Institute reports that coronary artery bypass grafting (CABG) is the most commonly performed open heart surgery in the United States.
 Individuals need CABG procedures when they have a blocked artery and require grafting of a healthy artery to the blocked artery.
 The grafted heart artery bypasses the blocked artery so that heart can receive sufficient amounts of oxygenated blood.